Back to all studies

 Culturally Adapted Psychological Support for Conflict-Affected Afghans: Study Protocol on Mental Health & Violence

-This not yet recruiting study focuses on depression and currently lists sites or participation links in Afghanistan.
+This study is not yet recruiting.
+It focuses on depression and currently lists study information in Afghanistan.

 In plain English